-Since the Agency's core activity is to produce information, which is published most of the time on paper, it is unavoidable to use large amounts of paper.
+Since the Agency's core activity is to produce information, it is unavoidable to use large amounts of paper.
 In addition, daily office activities and meetings require material printed on paper.
 From the beginning of the Agency's operation, we have mainly used recycled or eco-labelled paper in printers and photocopiers and requested our printing suppliers to do the same, whenever it has been possible.